cbubel/personal-site/_posts/2021-03-16-ios-fish-tracker.markdown

 I'm sure there's already an app out there that does something like this, but, as I mentioned in my post on Obsidian, I'm a big fan of having control over my data.
 I really like this solution because it simply appends each line to a CSV in my iCloud Drive.
 At the end of the day, everything is just files on machines, so I particularly like when those files are on _my_ machine (albeit, backed up in iCloud).

-Now that I have the CSV, the next step is to add a map (using either Google Maps or Leaflet) to my site so I can plot the catches!
+Now that I have the CSV, I can display the markers on a map using LeafletJS.
+Check it out [here](/fish-tracker).